-Environmental
+Environmental Responsibility

-We are committed to being an environmentally responsible neighbour in the communities where we operate.
-We recognize climate change as a strategic risk with potential financial implications for the Company, our supply chain, and our investors.
-It is one of the most pressing global issues facing our society and is a priority issue for our stakeholders.
-As such, we and have taken a variety of steps to improve the sustainability of our operations.
+We are committed to being an environmentally responsible business partner and neighbour in the communities where we operate.
+We recognize climate change as a strategic risk with potential financial implications for the Company, our supply chain partners, and our investors.
+It is one of the most pressing global issues facing our society and is a priority issue for our key stakeholders.
+As such, we have taken a variety of steps over the years to improve the sustainability performance of our operations and better understand our future opportunities for continued action.

 - 1. We are members of the SmartWay Transport Partnership Program through our Skelton and Boyle Transportation subsidiaries which helps us move goods efficiently while keeping fuel costs and environmental impact at a minimum; - 2.
-We have refurbished and shipped over 500,000 Crēdo® Cubes, eliminating approximately 1.0 million pounds of single-use EPS coolers and gel packs annually, which is a sustainable alternative to traditional packaging that lessens our carbon footprint, reduces waste and decreases costs; - 3.
-We operate only electric forklifts; - 4.
-We have outfitted approximately 50% of our refrigerated trailers with newer and more fuel efficient models and/or fitted them with electric plug-in reefers; - 5.
-We have replaced a number of high wattage lightbulbs in our facilities to decrease our lighting consumption;
+In 2022, we refurbished and shipped approximately 225,000 Crēdo® Cubes, eliminating approximately 2.0 million kilograms of single-use, non-recyclable expanded polystyrene (EPS) coolers and gel packs annually, which is a sustainable alternative to traditional packaging that lessens the carbon footprint, reduces waste and decreases costs for us and our clients;

-- 6. We have equipped 40% of our trailers with double-decking capabilities, which allows us to reduce our daily linehaul runs; - 7.
-We maintain our equipment to ensure it operates safely, economically, and effectively; - 8.
-We replace equipment to ensure our fleets are modern and efficient; - 9.
-We aim to improve productivity of our trucks and drivers, and to eliminate 'wasted' miles.
-Our optimization plan includes: investment in route planning, consolidating freight to reduce line hauls, collaborating with clients on loading plans, coordinated appointment times and consolidated inbound deliveries to wholesalers; and - 10.
-We deploy building management systems to monitor temperature and govern our HVAC systems.
+- 3. We operate only electric forklifts in our warehouses; - 4.
+We outfitted approximately 50% of our refrigerated trailers with newer and more fuel efficient models and/or fitted them with electric plug-in reefers; - 5.
+We replaced a number of high wattage light bulbs with LED lighting in our facilities to decrease our electricity consumption; - 6.
+We equipped 40% of our trailers with double-decking capabilities, which allows us to reduce our daily linehaul runs; - 7.
+We have and continue to replace fleet equipment to ensure it remains modern and efficient; - 8.
+We have and continue to improve productivity of our trucks and drivers, with an aim to eliminate 'wasted' miles.
+Our optimization plan includes: investments in route planning, consolidating freight to reduce line hauls, collaborating with clients on loading plans, coordinated appointment times and consolidated inbound deliveries to wholesalers; and - 9.
+We deployed building management systems to monitor temperature and govern our HVAC systems. - 10.
+We began to calculate our baseline greenhouse gas emissions across our business for Fiscal 2021 and Fiscal 2022.

-Social
+Social Responsibility